Apple's tax break yields $102 billion boon for shareholders

 It's also difficult to quantify how much of the repatriated money is being funneled to shareholders.
 Apple already has been raising its dividend and spending on buybacks every year since 2012; it's not known how much of the new increase would have happened regardless of the tax break.

 But investors have been counting on Apple to give shareholders much of the money coming in from overseas, especially after the company said it intended to eventually have little or no excess cash, after accounting for outstanding debt.
-That pledge implies Apple has $163 billion to spend, in addition to the roughly $60 billion in cash flow that now accumulates annually from its ongoing sales.
+That pledge implies Apple still has $145 billion to spend, based on its net cash through March, down from $163 billion at the end of 2017.

 Wall Street's belief that Apple will pass along most of its cash to shareholders has helped bolster its stock, even though its latest iPhones haven't spurred as much sales growth as most investors hoped.
 The new phones include the $1,000 iPhone X, which Apple has touted as the best since the first iPhone was introduced in 2007.